Outing.golf

 Multiple course options

-The Monterey Peninsula has a strong collection of courses alongside Pebble Beach: Spyglass Hill, Poppy Hills, Monterey Peninsula Country Club (members only), and Cypress Point (private).
-Most group trips combine Pebble Beach with Spyglass Hill and/or Poppy Hills.
+The Monterey Peninsula has a strong supporting cast: Spyglass Hill, Poppy Hills, Del Monte, and the Pacific Grove muni.
+Most group trips combine one Pebble Beach round with Spyglass Hill and a value course to balance the budget.

 Coastal scenery

-Budget ranges for a Pebble Beach golf trip
+How much does a Pebble Beach golf trip cost?

 Budget